Common Lisp

 Cyc Project

-One of the longest-running AI projects, building a knowledge base of common sense reasoning in Common Lisp since 1984.
+One of the longest-running AI projects, building a comprehensive knowledge base of common sense reasoning, originally built on Common Lisp since 1984 and now using SubL, a Common Lisp variant.

 Language Influence